 - create platforms to provide peer support, and

 - foster student-led innovative global initiatives

-This initiative is led by Dr Sutarsa Nyoman and supported by a team of medical student volunteers.
+This initiative is led by Dr Sutarsa Nyoman, supported by a team of medical student volunteers. and supported by a team of medical student volunteers.
 We welcome the participation of medical students and student bodies across the globe.
-To get involved, please contact us via email email@example.com.
+To get involved, please contact us via email firstname.lastname@example.org.

 Link & Share Webinar Series

 Significant disruptions to the education & training of medical students during the pandemic have led to increased isolation, social anxiety, and emotional distress.

 This webinar series hopes to create a safe and interactive learning space for medical experts and students to connect and share their first-hand experiences and stories, such as:

 - being involved on the frontline

 - coping strategies to mitigate mental health issues